 Seeking medical treatment is always a great idea.
 The worst-case scenario of seeing a medical or mental health professional is being told that you are healthy.
 The worst-case scenario of refusing medical care is allowing a health issue to worsen.

-At Kamensky, Cohen, and Riechelson, our traumatic injury attorneys are proud to serve Mercer County communities including Trenton, Princeton, Lawrence, Hamilton, New Brunswick, and all of Central New Jersey.
+At Cohen & Riechelson, our traumatic injury attorneys are proud to serve Mercer County communities including Trenton, Princeton, Lawrence, Hamilton, New Brunswick, and all of Central New Jersey.
 Our firm is large enough to provide highly effective legal services but retains the small firm advantages including personalized attorney-client relationships and attention to detail.
 As always, we will take your personal injury claims on contingency, meaning you will not owe us a dime until and unless we recover financial compensation for you through a successful verdict or settlement.

-If you or a loved one has suffered an injury due to a traumatic accident, please contact us online or through our Trenton, NJ offices by calling (215) 337-4915 today for a free and confidential consultation.
+If you or a loved one has suffered an injury due to a traumatic accident, please contact us online or through our Hamilton, NJ offices by calling (215) 337-4915 today for a free and confidential consultation.